AntonGagin/GSAS_USE/README.md

 * == SUMMARIZING REFINEMENT RESULTS: ==
 ```

-Calculated as sum of squares residuals for the Bayesian approach are expected to be larger than those obtained using standard LS technique.
+Calculated as a sum of squared residuals for the Bayesian approach are expected to be larger than those obtained using standard LS technique.
 Calculated with optimal corrections residuals are expected to be smaller.

 Select **Data/Compare standard and Bayesian fits** to see fit results.
 The notation for the parameters is the following:
 ```r